Global attractor and robust exponential attractors for some classes of fourth-order nonlinear evolution equations: Estimates on difference of two solutions

 Writing $\eta=\sigma-\kappa_1\varepsilon$, we add \eqref{equ:12 nab w L2}, \eqref{equ:sigma B Delta w}, \eqref{equ:ep Delta B Delta w}, and~\eqref{equ:gamma in vxB} to obtain

 We will estimate each of the seventeen terms above in the following.
 The first term is kept as is.
-For the terms $I_2$ and $I_3$, we apply Young's inequality and the Sobolev embedding to obtain
+For the terms $I_2$ and $I_3$, we apply H\"older's and Young's inequalities and the Sobolev embedding to obtain